nhsengland/NHSSynth/docs/modules.md

         ...
     ```

     In `mymodule/executor.py` and export it by adding `#!python from .executor import myexecutor` to `mymodule/__init__.py`.
+Check the existing modules for examples of what a typical executor function looks like.

-3. In the `cli` folder, add a corresponding function to `arguments.py` and populate with arguments you want to expose in the CLI:
+3. In the `cli` folder, add a corresponding function to `module_arguments.py` and populate with arguments you want to expose in the CLI:

     ```python
     def add_mymodule_args(parser: argparse.ArgumentParser, group_title: str, overrides=False):